x-Aion/Networking-Final/README.md

 Include in the git  is a CLI and a GUI implementation of TicTacToe

-Users are able to play the game over the network, for non local games the server must be ran in a port-forwared environment (e.g. University servers)
+Users are able to play the game over the network, for non local games the server must be ran in a port-forwared environment

 ### CLI